Hoge Finance Price Tops $0.0007 (HOGE)

-Hoge Finance (CURRENCY:HOGE) traded up 2.8% against the US dollar during the twenty-four hour period ending at 9:00 AM E.T. on May 15th.
-One Hoge Finance coin can currently be purchased for approximately $0.0007 or 0.00000001 BTC on major cryptocurrency exchanges.
-In the last seven days, Hoge Finance has traded up 47% against the US dollar.
-Hoge Finance has a total market capitalization of $278.90 million and $8.03 million worth of Hoge Finance was traded on exchanges in the last day.
+Hoge Finance (CURRENCY:HOGE) traded 3.2% lower against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on May 15th.
+One Hoge Finance coin can now be bought for approximately $0.0007 or 0.00000001 BTC on major cryptocurrency exchanges.
+During the last week, Hoge Finance has traded 30.5% higher against the U.S. dollar.
+Hoge Finance has a market cap of $288.86 million and approximately $5.01 million worth of Hoge Finance was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.